christophhart/hise_documentation/scripting/scripting-in-hise/javascript.md

 add(2, 3, 4); // 5
 // added the first two; 4 was ignored
 ```

-*  no access to  `arguments` in HISE... deleted complete section.

 Note that JavaScript functions are themselves objects and you can add or change properties on them just like on objects we've seen in the Objects section.